haowu97/netlify/content/posts/English/TOEFL/Writing/IntegratedWriting.zh-cn.md

   - 补笔记的时候再去判断哪句是 TS ，用波浪线标记出来
 - 听力细节（如何反驳阅读）：[B’ – ef – C ] 笔记的顺序

 【Example 1】As opposed to the writer's idea that carved stone balls could be hunting weapons, the professor states that they lacked signs of wear supposed to appear on weapons.
-She advances the theory by saying that common weapons generally show wear, for instance, having pieces broken off, but the surfaces of carved stone balls did not show wear or damage
+She advances the theory by saying that common weapons generally show wear, for instance, having pieces broken off, but the surfaces of carved stone balls did not show wear or damage.

 【Example 2】The professor continues to discredit the writing's assertion that carved stone balls, uniform in sizes, could be used to weigh and measure, by examining the fact that though having the same sizes, they were different in masses, making it impossible for them to be standard weights.
 In detail, she points out that carved stone balls were made of different types of stones, with distinct density; consequently, they, in the uniform sizes, varied in weight and could not be adopted as weighing systems.